nmaksimova/square-panda-cb92c/src/pages/ilta_new_class.md

   - title: Register for New Group Classes
     title_align: center
     content: |
       *   New!
-Elegance Trio: Foxtrot, Rumba, Swing - Wednesday, December 3rd at 8:15pm
+Bachata for Beginners - Monday, January 12th at 8:15pm
       *   NEW!
-Bachata for Beginners - Monday, December 8th at 8:15pm
+Salsa for Beginners - Thursday, January 22nd at 8:15pm
       *   Ladies Line Routine - Advanced: Salsa, Bachata, Monday at 6:45pm